 The filtration and collecting duct system of the kidney, including the renal pelvis and ureter, are lined with a tissue called epithelium.
-Epithelium lines the cavities and surfaces of all organs and structures throughout the body, and also form many glands, such as salivary glands.
 Renal squamous cell carcinoma starts in a type of cell in the epithelium called a squamous cell.

 Occurrence